PXLAIRobotics/ROS2JazzyDocker/README.md

-# PXL ROS2 Jazzy Docker Image with KasmVNC
+# PXL ROS2 Development Environment

 This repository provides a Docker container for ROS2 Jazzy that includes **KasmVNC**, allowing users to access the Xfce desktop environment via HTTPS for running simulations and other ROS2 applications.

+For Windows users, there is also an alternative setup with a virtual machine.

 ## Features
 - **Ubuntu 24.04 Docker container** with **ROS2 Jazzy** pre-installed.